 Coming off the heels of the historic passage of nine-county Regional Measure 3 – a $5.6 billion investment toward traffic congestion relief co-led by the Bay Area Council in 2018 – we’re continuing to advance a transportation system that is well funded, provides convenient local and regional mobility that supports economic progress, and reflects and leverages the spirit of innovation that defines the Bay Area.
-Our goal is to reduce traffic congestion by 7.5 million hours per year, from 2017 baseline (a 3% reduction), within five years.

 - Historic passage of nine-county Regional Measure 3, a $5.6 billion investment toward traffic congestion relief and improving our public transit systems—includes over 30 major infrastructure projects, new BART cars, BART to San Jose, expanding ferry service, and improvements to critical regional rail systems.

 - Secured funding for Caltrain and Highway 101 improvements by helping shape the expenditure plan in the San Mateo transportation sales tax measures.